 A project for The Grosvenor Estate, in the Mayfair Conservation Area, was the renovation of a Victorian property to provide one and two bedroom luxurious managed short let apartments.
 This ‘Aparthotel’ is part of the GoNative.com brand of serviced apartments.

-Moxley Architects was appointed by Somerston Hotels, owners and operators of hotels in the Express by Holiday Inn, Ramada and Hampton hotel brands, to identify the potential for expansion within existing sites and the opportunity for new standalone hotels.
-The short list of sites included two in each of Cambridge, Dartford and Bath, Glasgow, Exeter, Newcastle, York, Luton, Edinburgh, Greenwich and Hammersmith.
-Planning approval was granted for number of these, with the scheme for the substantial extension to the Hammersmith hotel taken through to working drawing stage.
+Moxley Architects were appointed by Somerston Hotels, owners and operators of hotels in the Express by Holiday Inn, Ramada and Hampton hotel brands.
+The commission was to identify the potential for expansion within existing sites and the opportunity for new standalone hotels.
+The short list of sites included two in each of Cambridge, Dartford, Bath, Glasgow, Exeter, Newcastle, York, Luton, Edinburgh, Greenwich and Hammersmith.
+Planning approval was granted for a number of these, with the scheme for the substantial extension to the Hammersmith hotel taken through to the working drawing stage.

 Moxley Architects were commissioned to both masterplan and then develop individual parcels of land making up the original Clapham North Industrial Estate.
 This predominantly residential section of the masterplan occupies the Clapham Road frontage of the site, providing twenty nine apartments above commercial space at ground floor level.
 Street elevations were designed to balance those of the adjoining Savoy Laundry site which was also designed by Moxley Architects.

 Moxley Architects were appointed to both masterplan and then develop individual parcels of land making up the original Clapham North Industrial Estate.
 The majority of the rear part of the site provides a mixed use scheme comprising fourteen high quality residential apartments and 7200 sq.ft of commercial office space set around landscaped courtyards.